 If you somehow have not heard of Airbnb before, it is essentially a company that provides an online marketplace for customers to find and book stays at private residences.
 It has now been around for about 10 years, starting as the brainchild of a group of friends who could not afford the rent in San Francisco.
 It has since grown into a global company, with offices and residences for rent around the world.
 Also, Airbnb has recently launched Airbnb Experiences where you can book tours and the like.
 I have not yet tried this feature, but will review once I do!

-Booking a Stay with Airbnb
+How to Book a Stay with Airbnb

 Airbnb offers customers the chance to book stay via the website or the Android or iPhone apps.
 Finding a place to stay is pretty straightforward on either platform.
 You are able to tailor your search based on the following basic search items: